-The Organization adheres to Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("ASC 606").
+The Organization adheres to Financial Accounting Standards Board Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("ASC 606").
 In accordance with ASC 606, the Organization recognizes revenue when control of the promised goods or services are transferred to the recipient in an amount that reflects the consideration the Organization expects to be entitled to in exchange for those goods or services.
 The standard outlines a five-step model whereby revenue is recognized as performance obligations within a contract are satisfied.

-The Organization has identified certain revenues from its annual Courage Awards and Benefit Dinner®, its Carry Forward® 5k events, and WWP Shop, its online merchandise store, all of which are included within other revenue on the consolidated statement of activities, as exchange transactions subject to ASC 606.
-The Organization recognizes revenue for these categories at the point in time the events occur or items are sold, which coincides with the satisfaction of the related performance obligation.
+The Organization has identified certain revenues from, its Carry Forward® event, which is an event where supporters put the WWP mission in motion by running or walking a 5K to honor an empower injured veterans, and the WWP Shop: its online merchandise store, all of which are included within other revenue on the consolidated statement of activities, as exchange transactions subject to ASC 606.
+The Organization recognizes revenue for these categories at the point in time the events occur, or merchandise is sold, which coincides with the satisfaction of the related performance obligation.